rbms-bsc/DCRMR/_pages/SOR/Parallel-statement-of-responsibility-relating-to-title-proper.md

 ## 2.215.33.Y.Y Statements of responsibility in more than one language or script following a single title

-<a name="2.215.33.1.Y.Y">2.215.33.1.Y.Y</a> If there are no parallel titles, and a statement of responsibility representing the same person in the same role appears in more than one language or script, transcribe them as Parallel statements of responsibility.
+<a name="2.215.33.1.Y.Y">2.215.33.1.Y.Y</a> If there are no parallel titles, and a statement of responsibility representing the same person in the same role appears in more than one language or script, transcribe them as Parallel statements of responsibility relating to title proper.

 >**Example:**
 ><CITE>G. Krikorian = Կ. Գռիկորիան</CITE>
->>(*Comment*: Example formatted with ISBD punctuation for clarity)
+>>(*Comment*: Still image resource.
+Example formatted with ISBD punctuation for clarity)

 ---